justingreerbbi/wordpress-oauth-server/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Your site will be able provided Single Sign On and also deliver authorized user data using the built in OAuth 2.0 API.

 ## Description

-OAuth2 Complete is a ONE OF A KIND plugin that instanly turns your WordPress webste into a valid OAuth v2 Provider.
+OAuth2 Complete is a ONE OF A KIND plugin that instantly turns your WordPress webste into a valid OAuth v2 provider.
 The plugin is built using OAuth2 Draft 20 standards.
-The backend is designed or extremly easy use for any level of experience.
+The backend is designed to be extremely easy to use for any level of experience.
 OAuth is a great tool but leaves most developers behind since it a bit technical.
 The plugin has aleady done the hard part for you.

 Current Features Features:

-*   Allows for Single Sign On Abilities
+*   Allows for Single Sign On abilities
-*   Backend Panel for adding Apps/Clients
+*   Backend panel for adding apps/clients
-*	3 Methods pre built in to allow for a plug and play system
+*	3 methods built-in to allow for a plug-and-play system

 ## Installation

-1. Upload `ouath2-complete` to the `/wp-content/plugins/` directory or use the built in plugin install by WordPress
+1. Upload `wordpress-oauth` to the `/wp-content/plugins/` directory or use the built-in plugin install system
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Click 'Settings' and then 'permalinks'.
-Then simply click 'Save Changes' to flush the rewrite rules so that OAuth2 Provider
+1. Click 'Settings' and then 'Oermalinks'.
+Then simply click 'Save Changes' to flush the rewrite rules.
-1. Your Ready to Rock
+1. You're Ready to Rock

 ## Frequently Asked Questions

-### How do I add an APP/Client?
+### How do I add an app/client?

 Visit the OAuth2 Complete dashboard by clicking `Provider` in the WordPress admin panel.
-Once you are in teh dashboard there is a form to label `Add a Client`.
+Once you are in the dashboard, there is a form labeled `Add Client`.
 Give your client a name and a redirect URI.
-The redirect URI is the HTTP location where the user will be returned to after authinicating (Your client should provide this for you).
-Click `Add Client` and you will that the client has been added to your Client Manager.
+The redirect URI is the HTTP location where the user will be returned to after authenticating (your client should provide this for you).
+Click `Add Client` and your client will be added to your Consumer Manager table.

 ### How does a client connect to my website to use the Single Sign On?